 “Resident” means a person normally occupying residential premises located within the

-Community Area.
+Boundaries of the Society.

 “Ordinary Resolution” means a resolution of the Members presented at an Annual General Meeting of the Members.

 “Special Resolution” means a resolution of the Members presented at a Special or Annual General Meeting of the Members.